Dawesville - Bouvard

 Educational outcomes in Dawesville - Bouvard fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 14.9%, significantly lower than the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are most prevalent at 10.9%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.7%).
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 10.9%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.7%).
 Vocational credentials are prominent, with 44.3% of residents aged 15+ holding such qualifications - advanced diplomas at 11.2% and certificates at 33.1%.

-Educational participation is high at 27.8%, including primary education (11.2%), secondary education (8.8%), and tertiary education (2.7%).
-St Damien's Catholic Primary School and Ocean Road Primary School collectively serve 1,029 students.
-Dawesville - Bouvard has typical Australian school conditions with balanced educational opportunities (ICSEA: 998).
-Both schools focus exclusively on primary education, with secondary options available in surrounding areas.
-The area has fewer school places per 100 residents (9.7) compared to the regional average (15.3), suggesting some students may attend schools in adjacent areas.
+Educational participation is high, with 27.8% of residents currently enrolled in formal education.
+This includes 11.2% in primary, 8.8% in secondary, and 2.7% in tertiary education.
+The area has two primary schools, St Damien's Catholic Primary School and Ocean Road Primary School, serving a total of 1,029 students.
+These schools focus exclusively on primary education, with secondary options available in surrounding areas.
+School places per 100 residents are 9.7, below the regional average of 15.3, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education